SimonSlominski/Sentiment-analysis/README.md

-# Sentimental_analysis_of_Tweets
-Sentiment analysis of acquired tweets and obtaining the sentiment polarity as output for every tweet
+# Sentiment analysis of Tweets
+Obtaining the sentiment polarity as output for every tweet!

+### Application under construction :no_entry_sign:
+I need a few days to finish the project and describe the functionality :memo: